Thomasliminator/coms3157/5_ExpressionsStatements.md

 For bitwise or, you line up the binary representation and do "or" on each digit.
 If you have at least one "1" you return 1.
 Same with "and"

 `<<` is a left shift.
 You shift the digits to the left.
 The ones that fall off are discarded.
 The remaining on the right side are filled in with zeros.
+This is the same thing as multiplying by 2<sup>n</sup>.
+It doesn't hold if bits are falling off the left side.

 Right shift `>>` works the same way except, you fill in what was the left most bit to begin with.
 You do this because it makes sense to preserve the sign.

 `int z = ~0;` this will flip all of the bits.
 The previous expression evaluates to -1.